How the Casablanca Art School helped to transform post-independence Morocco: ‘There was a feeling of newness everywhere’

 ‘Everything felt as fresh for us, as artists, as it did for the audience,’ he said.
 ‘There was a feeling of newness everywhere… [It was] the post-independence era, one of high hopes and new visions.’

-A collaboration between Tate and Sharjah Art Foundation, The Casablanca Art School is at Tate St Ives from 27 May 2023 to 14 January 2024, before moving to Sharjah Art Foundation, UAE, where it will open in February 2024
+A collaboration between Tate and Sharjah Art Foundation, The Casablanca Art School is at Tate St Ives until 14 January 2024, before moving to Sharjah Art Foundation, UAE, where it will open in February 2024